-The Education of Black Lawyers: Developing a Pipeline for the Future diversity pipeline programs, applicant demographics, law school diversity
+The Education of Black Lawyers: Developing a Pipeline for the Future diversity pathway programs, student demographics, law school diversity

 Among the innumerable challenges facing law schools today, perhaps none of them are more challenging to the advancement of the black bar than the pipeline problem facing black law students.
 Coinciding with the recent dip in overall student enrollment, law schools increasingly find themselves competing for the same small group of black applicants.
 Moreover, once black students are admitted, on top of undergoing the already extraordinary challenge of law school, they often discover that few of their peers share or understand their experience, which risks leading to a harmful isolation and therein potentially impacting performance and future prospects.
 And beyond graduation, as the lead story notes, black lawyers are not achieving success at rates comparable with the size of the black bar—whether its earning partnership or high positions of authority—while many opt to leave the profession at disproportionally high rates.